OpenBuilders/contest-tool/docs/frontend/stack.md

 ---

-This stack ensures Contonest’s frontend is **fast, compact, and Telegram-native**, while supporting **rich content, animations, and secure payments**.
+This stack ensures Contests Tool’s frontend is **fast, compact, and Telegram-native**, while supporting **rich content, animations, and secure payments**.